 Certificate of Occupancy

-A Certificate of Occupancy (C of O) is required under a lot of local laws.
+A Certificate of Occupancy (C of O) is required under many local laws.
 The certificate proves the property has complied with all building and zoning laws.
 You will need a series of inspections to get a C of O.

 Certificate of Occupancy requirements can make it very difficult to go off-grid.
-Many places require buildings to be connected to the local sewage, water, and electric systems to get certified.
+To get certified, many places require buildings to be connected to the local sewage, water, and electric systems.

 However, this isn’t the case everywhere.
 For example, in some areas of New York State, a home can get a Certificate of Occupancy without an electrical inspection if the solar system isn’t grid-tied.
 (6, 7)

-In Jefferson County, Missouri, a sewage connection is required to get a Certificate of Occupancy.
-Still, there are exemptions if you instead use a “sewer/wastewater system that has been approved by the applicable State and local authority.”
+A sewage connection is required for a Certificate of Occupancy in Jefferson County, Missouri.
+Still, there are exemptions if you instead use a “sewer/wastewater system that the applicable State and local authority has approved.”

 Cabins and Tiny Homes

-One way to get around all the laws about off-grid homes is to build a cabin or tiny home.
+Building a cabin or tiny home is one way to get around all the laws about off-grid homes.
 Generally, most counties allow buildings below a certain square footage to be built without any permits, regulations, or inspections.
 You could easily set up solar, rainwater catchment, and a compost toilet and truly live off-grid.
 (8)

 However, cabins used as a “primary residence” will be subject to local regulations in almost all places.

 Living off-grid in an RV is highly regulated in many states – even more than cabins.
-I’m assuming the reason is they don’t want a bunch of RVs parking in areas and driving the property value down.
+I’m assuming they don’t want a bunch of RVs parking in areas and driving the property value down.